 - Combined with the swing moves we mentioned earlier, we'll determine your optimum shaft's bend profile design.

 - We also throw in a little common sense in the selection of shaft weight and torque resistance.

 Now you have the basic premise of real common sense shaft fitting that's done at Engineered Golf.

 Don't get caught up in the principle that shaft flex stiffness leads to hooks or slices.
 Stiffness is a closely related characteristic of the club weight.
 The correct weight and length for each individual are the main keys to accuracy and dispersion.
 When we combine that with center face contact we also improve distance.
 We're humans, not robots, so we can't clamp the butt end like Iron Byron.
 We react much more to weight, length and balance point of the club than to flex.
-Most think of flex in just the butt section when the flex profile of the whole shaft is the proper descriptor of the shaft's characteristics.
+Most think of flex in just the butt section when the flex profile of the whole shaft properly describes the shaft's characteristics.

 Eighty percent of golfers will be substantially influenced by the total weight of the shaft, and then the balance point of the club.
 Generally, stiffer flexes weigh more and promote a more inside to out path.
 Why?
 Try swinging a heavy sledge hammer.
 You'll find it easier to swing inside on a flatter motion.
 You're not fighting gravity as much as trying to lift the weight more vertically on a steeper plane.